The Fable of the Bees: Critique of meat consumption

 In The Ethics of Diet (1883), Howard Williams devoted a chapter to Mandeville, arguing that The Fable of the Bees includes a sincere critique of meat eating.
 Williams highlighted Mandeville's ethical concerns about killing animals for food, quoting:I have often thought, if it was not for this tyranny which custom usurps over us, that men of any tolerable good-nature could never be reconciled to the killing of so many animals for their daily food, as long as the bountiful earth so plentifully provides them with varieties of vegetable dainties.Williams presented Mandeville as an early voice of moral opposition to flesh eating.
-Henry Stephens Salt later acknowledged this aspect of Mandeville’s work in his 1892 treatise Animals' Rights: Considered in Relation to Social Progress, where The Fable of the Bees appeared in the "Bibliography of the Rights of Animals".
-Mandeville's remarks also influenced the early vegetarian writer Joseph Ritson to adopt a vegetable diet.
+Henry Stephens Salt later acknowledged this aspect of Mandeville's work in his 1892 treatise Animals' Rights: Considered in Relation to Social Progress, where The Fable of the Bees appeared in the "Bibliography of the Rights of Animals".
+Mandeville's remarks also influenced the early vegetarian writer Joseph Ritson to adopt a vegetarian diet.